 Further Design Flaws

-Material flaws were not the only factors that led to the sinking of the Titanic.
+Material flaws were not the only factors that led to the sinking of the Titanic and hence are not the complete answer to the question “Why did the Titanic sink?”
 The design of the ship was not nearly good enough to deem it as an unsinkable ship.
 The watertight compartments in the ship’s lower section were not exactly watertight, in any sense.
 The lower section of the Titanic was divided into sixteen major watertight compartments that could easily be sealed off if part of the hull was punctured and leaking water.
 These watertight compartments, which made the ship designers claim that the ship was unsinkable, were only watertight horizontally.

 The tops of these compartments were open, and the walls extended only a few feet above the waterline .
 In order to contain water within the damaged compartments, it was imperative that the walls of the watertight compartments positioned across the width of the ship be a few feet taller.
-This would have slowed down the sinking process, possibly allowing enough time for nearby ships to help.
+Although this is not the reason why the Titanic sank, without this design flow it would have slowed down the sinking process, possibly allowing enough time for nearby ships to help.